 What Is A Party Wall Award?

 A Party Wall Award, often referred to as a Party Wall Agreement, is a document that is used to protect the joint-owners of the party award ahead of any proposed works to either side of the structure.
-It consists of three main parts;
+It is a legal document, which sets out the rights and responsibilities of the owner & it consists of three main parts;

 - The document, which will detail how the work is to be completed